-The Supervisory Board members organized four meetings in 2021.
-The Board's meetings were also attended by members of the Board of Directors of ČSOB Pojišťovna and other invited guests (mostly presented Compliance officer, Actuarial Function Holder, Risk Management Function Holder).
-Two decisions were made in a written form, so-called per rollam.
-Communication between the Supervisory Board and the Board of Directors is also realized via regular meetings of the chairman of the Supervisory Board and the chairman of the Board of Directors.
+The Supervisory Board members organized four meetings in 2022.
+The Board's meetings were also attended by members of the Board of Directors of ČSOB Pojišťovna and other invited guests (mostly presented Compliance Officer, Actuarial Function Holder, Risk Management Function Holder, director of Audit department).
+Five decisions were made in a written form, so-called per rollam.

-IN 2021, THE SUPERVISORY BOARD OF ČSOB POJIŠŤOVNA CONSISTED OF:
+IN 2022, THE SUPERVISORY BOARD OF ČSOB POJIŠŤOVNA CONSISTED OF: